-Like many schools in rural Vietnam, the lower secondary school in Van Han Commune, Dong Hy district in Thai Nguyen province simply didn’t have enough classrooms for the number of pupils.
+Like many schools in rural Vietnam, the lower secondary school in Van Han Commune, (Dong Hy district, Thai Nguyen province) simply did not have enough classrooms for the number of pupils.
 This meant the school ran a shift system, with half of the pupils attending in the morning and half in the afternoon.
 There was no time for outdoor activities and classroom facilities were in a poor condition.
 Rundown facilities were contributing to a drop-out rate of 8%, and 80% of the students gained only average or weak academic results.

 What we achieved

-Study Group’s Building Futures project, managed by the experienced NGO, Plan International, involved the construction of ten new classrooms.
-The aim was to improve not only the learning environment of the school, improving the quality of learning for the pupils, but also to promote outdoor activities by creating an environment whereby children can develop both physically and mentally.
+Study Group’s Building Futures project, managed by experienced NGO Plan International, involved the construction of 10 new classrooms.
+The aim was to improve the learning environment of the school, and also to promote outdoor activities and allow the children to develop both physically and mentally.

-Completed in June 2010, improvement of the physical facilities means that lessons are no longer conducted in two sessions.
-Afternoons can be used for outdoor activities, such as exercises, sport and games, that support the physical development of the students.
+Completed in June 2010, the improvement of facilities means that lessons are no longer conducted in two sessions.
+Afternoons can be used for outdoor activities, such as exercises, sport and games, which support the physical development of the students.
 In addition, supplementary teaching can be provided to those whose learning abilities are weaker, which helps them develop further.
 Since the completion of the project, enrolment numbers have increased from 453 to 541.

 With this school construction, our dream of a school in which our children can learn properly is coming true.
 Thanks so much to Plan and Study Group.